The enormous Re'em

 As Natan Slifkin points out, what Yagel what was actually describing was a rhinoceros: "It was given to King Manuel of Portugal by Alfonso de Albuquerque, governor of Portuguese India.
 This was the first rhinoceros to be brought to Europe since Roman times, and it caused quite a sensation."
 Quite so.

 But before we conclude that the re'em was a rhinoceros, there are a couple of problems.
-First, although it was once found in the Land of Israel, the rhinoceros remains so far discovered go back to the Mousterian era, which ended about 35,000 years ago.
+First, although it was once found in the Land of Israel, the rhinoceros remains so far discovered only go back to the Mousterian era, which ended about 35,000 years ago.
 That's quite a few years before the biblical period.
-Today, the re'em is found only in central and Southern Africa.
 Thus it is very unlikely that there were rhinoceri in Israel in the biblical period.
 And second, the re'em in the Bible is described as having two horns.
 Two. "וְקַרְנֵ֤י רְאֵם֙ קַרְנָ֔יו" His horns are like the horns of the re'em" (Deut.33:17).
 So much for the rhinoceros or unicorn.

 A better candidate: The Aurochs